Procedure CR2007 - Bank Deposit Bag Tracking

 - CROSS REFERENCES

 Auxiliary & Business Services (ABS), in conjunction with the Corporate Controller's Office, has established a Bank Deposit Bag Tracking System.
-This procedure is to assure that the University's cash receipts are properly safeguarded and deposited in a timely manner in accordance with Policy FN01 .
+This procedure is to assure that the University's cash receipts are properly safeguarded and deposited in a timely manner in accordance with Policy FN01 Cash Revenues.

 Departments/Colleges wanting to participate in this service should contact their Financial Officer (FO) who will, in turn, obtain approval from the Corporate Controller's Office.
 Any request received by the Corporate Controller's Office directly from a department/college will be rerouted back to the appropriate FO.

 In preparing a deposit for the bank, the individual must prepare a deposit ticket.
-The deposit ticket must be completed in full, with coin, cash and a summary of checks/money orders/traveler's checks being listed (see Procedure CR2005 "Depositing Cash Revenues" for specific details on preparing deposits).
-The individual making the deposit must identify the department name and IBIS document number of the corresponding ROCR on the deposit slip, as well as the bag number of the deposit bag being used.
-Additionally, the deposit ticket should indicate a department name and University Park campus mailing address so that the bank may return the deposit ticket back to the area making the deposit (note: this should be the address of the individual preparing the corresponding ROCR for this deposit).
+The deposit ticket must be completed in full, with coin, cash and a summary of checks/money orders/traveler's checks being listed (see Procedure CR2005 Processing Cash Revenues for specific details on preparing deposits).
+The individual making the deposit must identify the department name and SIMBA Cash Deposit Journal Entry number on the deposit slip, as well as the bag number of the deposit bag being used.
+Additionally, a self-addressed envelope should be included in the deposit bag so the bank may return the deposit ticket back to the area making the deposit (note: this should be the address of the individual preparing the corresponding Cash Deposit Journal Entry for this deposit).

 Begin the tracking process by logging onto the Bag Tracking System and selecting "Prepare/Drop Bank Deposit Bag."
 Complete each of the following steps: